 - A Saint Mary’s student raises questions on philosophical issues pertaining to the development of her own worldview.

 Students fulfill these outcomes by actively engaging with the texts we read together.
 They have the opportunity to do this in a formal way through writing assignments which encourage them to consider their own views on important issues in political philosophy in light of the readings.

-This course also fulfills the Sophia LO2 outcomes for the Critical Thinking Seminar:
+For those enrolled in the 11:00 section, this course also fulfills the Sophia LO2 outcomes for the Critical Thinking Seminar: